Ansøgningsfrist: 2026

 • Audio file(s) (Mp3/Mp4/video) If you use links, make sure no login is required.
 It is a requirement that audio file(s) be uploaded if applying for concert funding or commission fees.

-Applications for the Production Costs grants are accepted two times annually.
-The application deadlines are:
+Applications for the Production Costs grants are accepted three times annually.

 Applications will be evaluated by a committee.
 In 2025, the committee comprises: